I have written eight books about the social history and colourful characters of Western Canada. They are:

 Songs of an Irish Poet: The Mary O’Leary Story.
 The biography of a 19th century Irish folk poet, with translated editions of all her known poems.

-For more details on these books, including link to where they can be purchased, please click HERE.
+For more details on these books, including links to where they can be purchased, please click HERE.

 My other main writing gig is doing a weekly arts column for the online journal Facts & Opinions.
 For capsule descriptions and excerpts, please click HERE.